helinus/ForgeEssentialsWikiFork/ModuleBackup.md

 * [AutoBackup](#autobackup)
 * [AutoRemove](#autoremove)

+# Warning
+Word of warning:
+Do NOT change anything in the backup folder.
+Only copy out of the folder and change there.
+If you make changes to the folder structure, if WILL mess up the AutoRemove system.

 # Configuration <a name="config"></a>
 The configuration file for this module can be found in <serverDir>/ForgeEssentials/Backup/config.cfg
 The configuration file is well documented.